jgabriellima/MeetAnalyzer/memory-bank/productContext.md

 - Integrating with business systems like CRMs and calendars
 - Supporting communication coaching through emotional and pattern analysis
 - Offering automatic meeting ingestion from common platforms
 - Maintaining a clean, modern UI based on the Globoix design example
+- Providing a localized interface in Portuguese for the Brazilian market